 - MailChimp does not use a BCC field as each recipient on your list is hidden from all other recipients on your list.
 We deliver a completely separate copy of your email to each recipient on your list, allowing you to personalize your content for each recipient, track clicks and opens, and address each email to the recipient's name.

 - Before you send your email campaign to your entire list, you'll definitely want to do some testing.
 To ensure the best possible result, we recommend sending tests to all the popular web based email services, like Yahoo!, Hotmail, and Gmail.
 Depending on your audience you might consider setting up AOL and Comcast accounts if possible, or set up accounts with major ISP's in your area.
 You can also use the Inbox Inspector tool to preview how your email will appear in multiple clients.
 Take a look at this article for more email testing tips.

-- When using a bulk emailing service like MailChimp, it's important that your campaigns include both an HTML version as well as a plain-text alternative.
+- When using MailChimp, we include both an HTML version as well as a plain-text alternative version of your campaign.
 Having both of these versions available will ensure the best possible delivery of your emails, as well as make sure that your subscribers can view your content as expected, regardless of the email client or program they're using.

 - MailChimp is designed to send email campaigns that contain only HTML code and plain text content.
 While what you put in the code is completely up to you, we do advise against using Flash in your emails.
-As there are a only handful of email apps where flash might work, it's not enough for us to recommend doing this.
-The best way to send Flash content would be use an image in your campaign, and link the image to the flash content hosted on an external server or website.
+Only handful of email apps support Flash, so we don't recommend doing this.
+The best way to send Flash content would be use an image in your campaign, and link the image to the Flash content hosted on an external server or website.